 - water sensitive urban design;

 - stormwater treatment;

 - on site detention (OSD) of stormwater;

 - connection to Council's drainage systems;

 - diversion of Council's drainage;

 - structures over or near drainage lines and easements;

-- connection to Council's parks, reserves, bushland and natural waterways; connection to

-Sydney Harbour; and connection to Sydney Water channels;
+- connection to Council's parks, reserves, bushland and natural waterways; connection to Sydney Harbour; and connection to Sydney Water channels;

 - low level properties and easements;

 - groundwater (or hydrogeology);

 - absorption systems;

 - pump and sump systems;

 - charged or siphonic systems; and

 - activities on a public road.

-Information regarding these matters does not necessarily have to be of a standard and level of detail that is construction ready.
+detail that is construction ready.
 In most cases a concept plan only is required at DA stage, with the detailed stormwater drainage design and specifications required prior to the issue of a Construction Certificate.
 The exception to this is stormwater works impacting on easements, where detailed stormwater drainage design and specifications are required at the DA stage.